 Considering the environmental impact is a key aspect of the actions and decisions we take to drive our business.

 In the world of customs, it is all about documents.
 A lot of these documents need to be archived for legal purposes, which is still done using paper archives in a lot of cases.
 By changing to digital archiving, a lot of savings can be achieved in paper resources and printing.
 Also, with current Internet speeds and streaming services, investing in digital meeting rooms allows seamless interaction but without the environmental burden of travel.

-Sustainable operation can be achieved by many small and large changes in day-to-day operations.
-These can vary from ecological printing (only when necessary and double sided) and separating waste for recycling to using green suppliers (green energy, recycled toner cartridges) and low energy devices (LED lights, thin client computers).
-In green IT, we strive to choose equipment as well as design data centres in ways that maximize energy efficiency during their lifetime and with as little environmental footprint as possible (e.g. use of hazardous materials, biodegradability of unused and outdated products).
+The sustainable operation can be achieved by many small and large changes in day-to-day operations.
+These can vary from ecological printing (only when necessary and double-sided) and separating waste for recycling to using green suppliers (green energy, recycled toner cartridges) and low energy devices (LED lights, thin client computers).
+In green IT, we strive to choose equipment as well as design data centres in ways that maximize energy efficiency during their lifetime and with as little environmental footprint as possible (e.g. use of hazardous materials, the biodegradability of unused and outdated products).